-For all the information packed on to the site, it responds wonderfully, with minimal lag and server hang-ups.
+For all the information packed onto the site, it responds wonderfully, with minimal lag and server hang-ups.
 The same can be said about the mobile apps, we just wish there weren’t so many of them.

-Remember how we said that generating decent and regular income on Swagbucks is possible, but perhaps not worth the trouble?
+Remember how we said that generating a decent and regular income on Swagbucks is possible, but perhaps not worth the trouble?
 This is one of the reasons why.

-In our experience, it took about two to three business days from the time we requested a PayPal cash out for the funds to land in our account.
+It took about two to three business days from the time we requested a PayPal cash out for the funds to land in our account.
 This is a more than respectable turnaround time, especially when one considers that some of Swagbucks’ competitors take seven days or more to fork over funds.

 From the detective’s desk: Unless there’s an awesome sale, avoid redeeming your Swagbucks for $1 Amazon gift cards, as the redemption rate is poor.